LukasFritz/divera-monitor-pi1b/README.md

-# divera-monitor-pi0w
+# divera-monitor-pi1b

-This tutorial sets up an always-on [DIVERA](https://www.divera247.com/) monitor on Raspberry Pi Zero W. Due to only having 512 MB of RAM a Raspberry Pi Zero W is not really suitable to browse the web.
+This tutorial sets up an always-on [DIVERA](https://www.divera247.com/) monitor on Raspberry Pi 1 B. Due to only having 512 MB of RAM a Raspberry Pi 1 B not really suitable to browse the web.
 That's why a setup as suggested [here](https://github.com/Dustin1358/Raspberry-Pi-Divera-Monitor) will most likely not work.
 Therefore, it is necessary to only setup the things that are really needed and e.g. do not use a full-blown Raspberry Pi OS with a desktop environment.

 ## Step 1.
 Setup Raspberry Pi
 - Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to install 'Raspberry Pi OS Lite (Legacy)' on your SD card.